This post may contain affiliate links, view our disclosure policy.

 Lake McDonald Lodge

-Lake McDonald Lodge is a beautiful Swiss-chalet park lodge that is located directly on Lake McDonald.
+Lake McDonald Lodge is a beautiful Swiss-chalet park lodge located directly on Lake McDonald.

-The lodge has ample parking and allows visitors to walk through and admire its beautiful lobby, as well as head out back to view panoramic views of Lake McDonald from its dock.
+The lodge has ample parking and allows visitors to walk through and admire its beautiful lobby and view panoramic views of Lake McDonald from its dock out back.

-The Lake McDonald Lodge dock is also a launch point for one of Glacier Park Boat Company’s scenic boat tours as well as has a walk-up counter to rent paddleboards, kayaks, rowboats, or an 8hp motorboat.
+The Lake McDonald Lodge dock is also a launch point for one of Glacier Park Boat Company’s scenic boat tours and has a walk-up counter to rent paddleboards, kayaks, rowboats, or an 8hp motorboat.

 Trail of the Cedars